Skip to content

 self._tasks[metadata.task_id] = metadata

-if metadata.session_id:
+if metadata.channel_id:

-self._session_tasks.setdefault(metadata.session_id, set()).add(metadata.task_id)
+self._channel_tasks.setdefault(metadata.channel_id, set()).add(metadata.task_id)

 await self._persist_task_metadata(metadata)